Wednesday, May 25 6-9pm at the Whatcom Humane Society

 Laurel Saville is a certified, professional dog trainer with a certificate in Applied Animal Behavior.
 Her specialty is teaching humans of all ages how to better understand and communicate with the dogs in their lives.
 Laurel has volunteered with several rescues and shelters, taken specialized training in modifying aggression, led a team working with shy and fearful dogs at the Seattle Animal Shelter, and actively pursues ongoing professional education.
 An engaging, informative, and entertaining instructor, she’s committed to helping her students have more fun and fulfilling relationships with their dogs.

-This class will be presented via Zoom, so you can enjoy it from the comfort of home!
 This class is FREE.
 Registration is required.
 Registrants will receive a link to the Zoom meeting in the days before the event.